DesperatePeter/starsector-advanced-weapon-control/README.md

 ### Loadouts ###

 You can define (by default 3) different mode loadouts for each ship.
 You can then cycle through these loadouts for all ships by pressing the "+"-Key in combat.
-Doing so will switch all firing modes etc. to those defined in the next loadout.
+Doing so will switch all firing modes, suffixes and ship modes to those defined in the next loadout.

-This means you can e.g. have loadout 1 be your default loadout, loadout 2 be a sepcialized anti-fighter loadout and loadout 3 be all default for all ships.
+You can configure the number of available loadouts, and their names in the Settings.editme file.

+I would recommend leaving one loadout blank (i.e. everything default) for your entire fleet to give you a fallback option.

 ## Fire Modes ##